timiscoding/aoc/2019/README.md

 This will fetch your input data from the Advent of Code site.

-2. Create a `.txt` file with the input data inside the puzzle folder and run

-`node main.js input.txt`

-3. Create a `.js` file.
-This lets you store all test inputs in one file instead of having multiple text files with a single input in each.
+2. Create a `.txt` or `.js` file.
+A .js file lets you store all test inputs in one file while a .txt file contains only one data input.

 Just change the line in `main.js` to run a specific input: